gaultier/blog/sha.md

 - We can implement SHA1 with SIMD.
 That way, it's much faster regardless of the build level.
 Essentially, we do not rely on the compiler auto-vectorization that only occurs at higher optimization levels, we do it directly.
 It has the nice advantage that we have guaranteed performance even when using a different compiler, or an older compiler that cannot do auto-vectorization properly, or if a new compiler version comes along and auto-vectorization broke for this code.
 Since it uses lots of heuristics, this may happen.

 So let's do SIMD!
+The nice thing about it is that we can always *also* compute hashes in parallel as well as use SIMD; the two approaches compose well together.

 ## SHA1 with SSE

 [This](http://arctic.org/~dean/crypto/sha1.html) is an implementation from the early 2000s in the public domain.
+Yes, SSE, which is the forst widespread SIMD instruction set, is from the nineties to early 2000s.
+More than 25 years ago!
+There's basically no reason to write non-SIMD code for performance sensitive code for a SIMD-friendly problem - every CPU we care about has SIMD!
+Well, we have two write separate implementations for x64 and ARM, that's the downside.
+But still!

-Intel references it on their [website](https://www.intel.com/content/www/us/en/developer/articles/technical/improving-the-performance-of-the-secure-hash-algorithm-1.html).
+Intel references this implementation on their [website](https://www.intel.com/content/www/us/en/developer/articles/technical/improving-the-performance-of-the-secure-hash-algorithm-1.html).
 According to Intel, it was fundamental work at the time and influenced them.
 It's also not the fastest SSE implementation, the very article from Intel is about some performance enhancements they found for this code, but it has the advantage that if you have a processor from 2004 or after, it works, and it's simple.

 It works 4 bytes at a time instead of one byte at a time with the pure standard C approach.
-So predictably, we observe roughly a 4x speed-up:
+So predictably, we observe roughly a 4x speed-up (still in debug + Asan mode):

 ```sh
 $ hyperfine --warmup 3 './a.out ./NetBSD-9.4-amd64.iso ~/Downloads/NetBSD-9.4-amd64.iso.torrent'